hemalimicro/GreenTech/README.md

-# GreenTech
+# Team EverGreen
+**Dev to Blog Series**
-Making series of blogs on GreenTech.
+We are committed to Making series of blogs on Technologies that can be used to solve Green Problems.

 # Blog Post 1
 ## **REDUCING WATER SCARCITY USING ARTIFICIAL INTELLIGENCE(AI)**